haskus/haskus-manual/source/system/programming/graphics/tutorial/linux_display_model.rst

 pipeline quite liberally and then we can test it before enabling it for real if it is valid.

-Controller and Plane entities of the graphics pipeline are fixed for each graphics chipset.
-However Connectors are *not* fixed because some technologies (such as `DisplayPort Multi-Stream Transport
+Controller and Plane entities of the graphics pipeline are invariant for each graphics chipset.
+However Connectors are *not* invariant because some technologies (such as `DisplayPort Multi-Stream Transport
 <https://en.wikipedia.org/wiki/DisplayPort#Multi-Stream_Transport_(MST)>`_)
 allows the use of connectors hubs which dynamically add additional Connector entities.
-Frames are managed by software so they are not fixed either.
+Frames are managed by software hence they are not invariant either.

 Listing entities
 ----------------

 As our first code example in this tutorial, we will list all the entities of all the graphic cards we find on the system.
-The whole code source can be found `here
+The whole source code can be found `here
 <https://github.com/haskus/haskus-system/blob/master/haskus-system-examples/src/tutorial/TutEntitiesIDs.hs>`_.